mild-blue/opentiny/README.md

 The TinyMCE [API](https://www.tiny.cloud/docs/tinymce/6/apis/tinymce.root/) is exposed to make it easier for you to write custom functionality that fits within the existing framework of TinyMCE [UI components](https://www.tiny.cloud/docs/tinymce/6/custom-ui-components/).

-### Extended Features and Support

-For the professional software teams that require more in-depth efficiency, compliance or collaborative features built to enterprise-grade standards, please [get in touch with our team](https://www.tiny.cloud/contact/).

-Tiny also offers dedicated SLAs and support for professional development teams.

 ## Compiling and contributing

-In 2019 the decision was made to transition our codebase to a monorepo.
-For information on compiling and contributing, see: [contribution guidelines](https://github.com/tinymce/tinymce/blob/master/CONTRIBUTING.md).
+For information on compiling and contributing, see: [contribution guidelines](CONTRIBUTING.md).

 As an open source product, we encourage and support the active development of our software.